cbohara/automate_the_boring_stuff/README.md

-# Automate the Boring Stuff with Python
-## Written by Al Sweigart
+## Automate the Boring Stuff with Python by Al Sweigart

 https://automatetheboringstuff.com/